OpenConext/Mujina/README.md

 Features
 --------
 - A SAML2 complient Identity Provider.
 A REST api allows for the 'just-in-time' manipulation of:
-  * IdP user credentials (either a specific username & password or allow any username and password)
+  * user credentials (either a specific username & password or allow any username and password)
-  * IdP user role
+  * user role
-  * IdP user attributes
+  * any user attributes
-  * IdP signing certificate
+  * signing certificate
-  * IdP entityID
+  * entityID

 - A SAML2 complient Service Provider.
 A REST api allows for the 'just-in-time' manipulation of:
-  * SP entityID
+  * entityID
-  * SP signing certificate
+  * signing certificate
+  * sso Service URL
 The SP displays the attributes as these were recieved from an IdP